discreetlogcontracts/dlcspecs/NumericOutcome.md

 construct `m` adaptor signatures and where `n` signatures are put on-chain in every CET which would reveal all oracle signatures to both parties when a CET is published.
 This design's major drawbacks is that it creates a very distinct fingerprint and makes CET fees significantly worse.
+Additionally it leads to extra complexity in contract construction.
 This design's only benefit is that it results in simpler (although larger) fraud proofs.

 The large multi-signature design was abandoned because the above proposal is sufficient to generate fraud proofs.